-The aim of bridging the workplace and the larger community, as reflected in the words of Unite’s internal report on the Unite Community initiative has, in part, shown there is potential here for incorporating industrial and community activism and, at the same time, highlights the false dichotomy between community and the workplace organising that has been written about elsewhere (Alberti 2016).
+The aim of bridging the workplace and the larger community, as reflected in the words of Unite’s internal report on the Unite Community initiative, has, in part, shown the potential for incorporating industrial and community activism.
+At the same time, it highlights the false dichotomy between community and workplace organising that has been written about elsewhere (Alberti, 2016).

-To conclude, it is understood that many union members are more engaged actively in their communities than they are in their unions, so in theory there is potential to broaden the base of trade unionism should unions decided to invest in a community organising approach.
-However, it is acknowledged that this widening has only developed so far in that the activists that have been attracted to Unite Community are, in the main, over 55 years old with a history of trade union involvement.
-To really widen the scope of union activity, Unite Community may rather need to attract people from a much wider demographic, and spectrum of precariousness (including the new generations of intermittent and gig workers) as it originally envisaged when the initiative was conceived.
-However, in doing so, the union–– which is wedded to the Labour Party through its political affiliation–– may find that a ‘rainbow coalition’ of future members may begin to challenge the union’s one-party allegiance, or conversely, this may become a stumbling block for the union in the growth of its community membership.
+To conclude, it is understood that many union members are more actively engaged in their communities than they are in their unions, so in theory there is potential to broaden the base of trade unionism if they decide to invest in a community organising approach.
+However, it is acknowledged that to date this widening has developed so far only because the activists in question are, in the main, over 55 years of age with a history of trade union involvement.
+To really widen the scope of union activity, Unite Community may need to attract people from a much wider demographic, and spectrum of precariousness (including the new generations of intermittent and gig workers) than it originally envisaged when the initiative was conceived.
+In doing so, however, the union – which is wedded to the Labour Party through its political affiliation – may find that a ‘rainbow coalition’ of future members may begin to challenge the union’s one-party allegiance, or conversely, this may become a stumbling block for the union in the growth of its community membership.

-The research has also shown that there is an untapped residual commitment to the ideology of collectivism through trade unionism and people holding these sentiments are motivated to (re)join if asked and provided with the resources for social justice campaigning in their communities.
-Properly resourced, with leadership support to spread such initiatives through the entire union, the advantages to a community organising model, in addition to industrial organising, are threefold: increased membership and ability to hold onto this through a person’s life course, enhanced legitimacy from both members and the wider public, and greater resources upon which to draw both industrially and via political campaigning from increased capacity of member involvement.
-This, however, would require a radical rethinking and re-imagining of the purpose of trade unionism, restructured imaginatively in such a way to meet the needs of workers and ‘non-workers’.
-This radical thinking in renewing trade unionism becomes necessary in a world where the nature of work and employment is changing so quickly and so deeply, and in ways, it seems, not fully realised by some leaders of trade union movements.
+The research has also shown that there is an untapped residual commitment to the ideology of collectivism through trade unionism, and people holding these sentiments are motivated to (re)join if asked and provided with the resources for social justice campaigning in their communities.
+Properly resourced, with leadership support to spread such initiatives through the entire union, the advantages of a community organising model, in addition to industrial organising, are threefold: (i) increased membership and ability to hold onto this through a person’s life course; (ii) enhanced legitimacy from both members and the wider public; and (iii) greater resources upon which to draw both industrially and via political campaigning from increased capacity of member involvement.
+This, however, would require a radical rethinking and re-imagining of the purpose of trade unionism, restructured imaginatively in such a way as to meet the needs of workers and ‘non-workers’.
+This radical thinking in renewing trade unionism is all the more necessary in a world in which the nature of work and employment is changing so quickly and so deeply, and in ways, it seems, not fully realised by some trade union leaders.

-Bibliography
+Funding

+No FUNDING FOR THIS RESEARCH

+References

-Alberti, G. 2016.
-'Moving beyond the dichotomy of workplace and community unionism: The challenges of organising migrant workers in London’s hotels'.
-Economic and Industrial Democracy 37: 73-94. (accessed 2017/07/31).
+Alberti G (2016) Moving beyond the dichotomy of workplace and community unionism: the challenges of organising migrant workers in London’s hotels.
+Economic and Industrial Democracy 37(1): 73–94.

-Barling, J., Kelloway, E. and Bremermann, E. 1991.
-'Pre-employment predictors of union attitudes: the role of family socialisation and work

-beliefs'.
-Journal of Applied Psychology 76: 725–731.
+Barling J, Kelloway E and Bremermann E (1991) Pre-employment predictors of union attitudes: the role of family socialisation and work beliefs.
+Journal of Applied Psychology 76(5): 725–731.

-Breecher, J. and Costello, T. 1990.
-Building Bridges: The Emerging Grassroots Coalition of Community and Labor.
+Breecher J and Costello T (1990) Building Bridges: The Emerging Grassroots Coalition of Community and Labor.
 New York: Monthly Review Press.

-Bron, A. and Thunborg, C. 2015.
-'Biographical Interviewing: The Case of Non-Traditional Students in Higher Education'.
-Research Methods Cases: https://methods.sagepub.com/case/biographical-interviewing-non-traditional-students-in-higher-education.
+Bron A and Thunborg C (2015) Biographical Interviewing: The Case of Non-Traditional Students in Higher Education.
+Research Methods Cases.

-Buttigieg, D.M., Deery, S.J. and Iverson, R.D.
-2007.
-'An event history analysis of union joining and leaving'.
-Journal of Applied Psychology 92: 829-839.
+Buttigieg DM, Deery SJ and Iverson RD (2007) An event history analysis of union joining and leaving.
+Journal of Applied Psychology 92(3): 829–839.

-Charlwood, A. 2002.
-'Why do non-union employees want to unionise?
-Evidence from Britain.'.
-British Journal of Industrial Relations 40: 463-491.
+Charlwood A (2002) Why do non-union employees want to unionise?
+Evidence from Britain.
+British Journal of Industrial Relations 40(3): 463–491.